RitcBoss/PWEB-Ecommerce-HQ/README.md

-# PWEB-Ecommerce-HQ
+# RITC WEBSITE
-Ecommerce website HQ T-SHRIT
+website Ecommerce  HQ T-SHRIT
+Front-End Website selling clothes for all ages, developed to support all screen sizes and store product data in the localstorage basket.